 “No,” I said in reply, smiling as I held out my other hand to reject the phylactery being offered to me.
 “I don’t want you to die for me.
 That’s too easy!”

 “What?” she exclaimed, taking a step back as her lips curled up into a frown.
 “You won’t accept this… and yet, now that I know what it is that you have, I can’t let you leave, I…”

 “Then what of Eldia?” she asked me after a while.
-“I suppose I won’t be lord of this place anymore, huh?”
+“I suppose if I'm to serve you, I won’t be here anymore, huh?”

 “That’s correct!”
 I exclaimed in reply, only to have my enthusiasm be severely dampened when I saw her frown at me.
-“This land that was once yours will be under the safekeeping of the Ecclesiarch Iris de Escaflora, who serves Elicia as her Handmaiden.
-She’s a dear friend of mine, you’ll get to meet her, and I’m sure we’ll all get along nicely!”
+“This land that was once yours will be under the safekeeping of Iris de Escaflora.
+She’s a dear friend of mine who serves Elicia as her Handmaiden, you’ll get to meet her, and I’m sure we’ll all get along nicely!”